RayChen29/PersonalBoard/README.md

 MISTAKE:
 During the 'refactoring' process, I forgot about ensuring tag support worked.
+Also, noticed that the 4- page display isn't working properly.
 The old version is under the V1 branch.

 Revision History